 5. Love Your Lawn

 Avoid common types of grass that produce more spores and can trigger symptoms, including Kentucky bluegrass, Timothy, Johnson, Bermuda, blue, orchard and sweet vernal grasses.2 Instead, try planting the female version of buffalo grass as it produces little to no .

 6. Lather Up

-After gardening, take a shower to remove sticky pollen and spores from your skin and hair.
+After gardening, take a shower to remove sticky and spores from your skin and hair.
 If you don’t have time to shower, at least wash your face and hands and change your clothes.2